image

 For overseas income which is taxable, one must declare the income under 'Employment Income' (if the employer is not under the Auto-Inclusion Scheme), 'Trade Income' or 'Other Income' (whichever is applicable) in the Income Tax Return.

-If the gains from the overseas employment be taxed in the foreign country/region, you may apply for double taxation relief, to avoid being taxed twice on the same income.
+If the gains from the overseas employment are taxed in the foreign country/region, you may apply for double taxation relief, to avoid being taxed twice on the same income.

 FAQ: Individual Income Tax in Singapore